rl1987/trickster.dev/tricksterblog/content/post/setting-up-rooted-android-emulator-with-frida-and-mitmproxy.md

 checking if certificate on the server matches the expected one, thus requiring a more invasive approach to see intercept communications with backend systems.
 Furthermore, there is more to the app functionality than what is visible on the GUI and within traffic logs.
-Some mobile apps implement proprietary HTTP headers to make adversarial API integrations more difficult to implement.
+Certain mobile apps implement proprietary HTTP headers to make adversarial API integrations more difficult to implement as they cannot be reverse engineered from intercepted API logs alone.

 We will rely on following software, all free to download:

 * [Android Studio](https://developer.android.com/studio) - comprehensive IDE
 for Android app development that ships with some tooling we will need.
   * [ADB](https://developer.android.com/tools/adb) - CLI tool and communication
     interface to manage Android devices and emulators.
   * [avdmanager](https://developer.android.com/tools/avdmanager) - CLI tool